Quantum Portfolio Optimization: An Extensive Benchmark: Conclusion

 \section{Conclusion}

 In this work, we conducted an extensive benchmark of quantum computing for portfolio optimization.
 Recently, several works suggested portfolio optimization as a suitable candidate for a possible quantum advantage.
-Our experiments, however, highlight the challenges in achieving such an advantage in practice.
-We consider a variant of portfolio optimization which we have shown to be particularly difficult for classical optimizers.
+Our experiments, however, highlight the challenges of achieving such an advantage in practice.
+We consider a volatility-minimizing variant of portfolio optimization which we have shown to be more difficult for classical optimizers than return-maximizing or multi-objective formulations.
 We then compared both classical and quantum methods on $250$ problem instances from real-world stock data.
-In our benchmark, we imposed a time limit of $60$ seconds to ensure fairness among the methods.
+In our benchmark, we impose a time limit of $60$ seconds on the sampling and result analysis to ensure fairness among the methods.
 Our main conclusion is that classical heuristics like simulated annealing, steepest descent, tabu search and a problem-specific heuristic clearly outperform QAOA and quantum annealing regarding solution feasibility and quality.
 Regarding classical exact optimizers, Gurobi and SCIP differ significantly in their solution times.
 Here, Gurobi is more than $1000$ times faster for large problem instances, solving problems with 1000 assets in the order of seconds.
 Comparing quantum methods, we observed that quantum annealing slightly outperformed the gate-based QAOA in terms of feasibility and quality.
-However, this superiority of quantum annealing only appeared after parameter fine-tuning.
+However, this superiority of quantum annealing only appeared after fine-tuning chain strengths.
+Because the adjusted chain strengths improve feasibility and approximation quality, any residual overfitting would bias the results in favor of quantum annealing and therefore does not affect the main conclusion of this study.
 While being outperformed by classical heuristics, QAOA and quantum annealing also did not clearly differ from random sampling within the time limitation of 60 seconds.
 Here, we emphasize that we observed a clear difference in the distribution of objective values when comparing QAOA and quantum annealing to random sampling.
 However, in this work we considered only the best solution instead of statistical measures of the solution distribution.
 We conjecture the all-to-all connectivity of the problem to be the main reason for the poor performance of QAOA and quantum annealing.
 Dense problems generate a large qubit overhead during embedding and a large gate overhead during transpilation.
-Finally, we remark that the considered problem variant is the most simple formulation of portfolio optimization.
+Finally, we remark that the considered problem variant is one of the simpler formulations of portfolio optimization.
 For more complicated problem variants with additional constraints and variables, further experiments are required to study the performance of quantum methods.